pointcloudsw/resume/src/content/accomplishments/06-accomplishments.md

 ---
-line1: Holder of six patents in cloud networking and IoT
+line1: Awarded six patents in cloud networking and IoT
 ---